 Aldborough’s village green bears a memorial plaque to the crew of a Lancaster bomber that crashed near Aldborough on 2 February 1944.

 The skilled pilot avoided a crash-landing in the village.
-Instead, he managed to bring the plane down on Studforth Hill, just to the south of Aldborough.
+Instead, he brought the plane down on Studforth Hill, just south of Aldborough.
 Seven crew members lost their lives in the crash, but their sacrifice saved the lives of many in the village.
-The plaque was erected by the villagers of Aldborough on the 50th anniversary of the crash in 1994.
+The villagers of Aldborough erected the plaque on the 50th anniversary of the crash in 1994.